Dheevessh/Alzheimers-Prediction-2/README.md

-# 🧠 Alzheimer’s Drug Candidate Prioritization
+# 🧠 AI-Driven Alzheimer’s Drug Discovery

 This project is an end-to-end **drug candidate prioritization pipeline** for Alzheimer’s disease.
 It combines: